 But not everyone knows how it's done or even what it means.
-I certainly didn't!
+I certainly didn't when I first started out!

 Talk to older people who used to incubate and they'll tell you it's called candling because it used to be done with - well, with a candle.